 If you want, you could use something like it in The Heavenly Express

-It's not too early to start planning for your Church Christmas Skits!
-For Christmas Skits for youth and children visit our CHRISTMAS SKITS page.
+Time to start planning for your Church Christmas Skits!
+For Christmas Skits for youth and children, please visit our CHRISTMAS SKITS page.

 The Heavenly Express